SiaFoundation/siad/modules/renter/skynetblacklist/README.md

 Blacklist.

 **Exports**
- - `Blacklist` returns the list of blacklisted merkleroots
+ - `Blacklist` returns the list of blacklisted merkle roots
  - `IsBlacklisted` returns whether or not a skylink merkleroot is blacklisted
  - `New` creates and returns a new Skynet Blacklist
  - `Update` updates the blacklist